JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Style the search results #DONE
 - Make the clear all button delete the entire search history #DONE
+- Removed onBlur selected so that I can set isFocused to false manually #DONE
 - Selector for only messages or Users
 - Back button which will show the previous users again
 - X button to delete a single search result